bichanna/slap/README.md

  - [x] Multi-line Comments

 ## Contribution
-Contributions are always welcome :D
+Contributions are always welcome :)<br>
+Please be sure to add test files if you add new features (see [tests directory](https://github.com/bichanna/slap/tree/master/tests)).